pgl10/Opera/README.md

 # Opera
-Rational numbers of any size (as big as needed)<br>
+The Opera programming language is performing mathematically exact arithmetic operations<br>
 <br>
-Opera performs the mathematically exact operations on rational numbers of any size.
+Opera performs the mathematically exact operations on rational numbers of any size, as big as needed.
 The command files are true small programs.<br>
 <br>
-The class bigRa implements a rational number with its numerator and its denominator being integer numbers of any size, as big as needed, using the GMP library working like normal arithmetic created by Paul Herman.<br>
+The class bigRa implements a rational number with its numerator and its denominator using the GMP library working like normal arithmetic created by Paul Herman.<br>
 <br>
 Each number of this class has a name and its value.
 These numbers may be defined or red, computed and saved.<br>
 <br>